 This privacy notice only deals with the use of personal data for marketing purposes.
 The notice applies to marketing for both clients and non-client contacts.
 Use of personal data in relation to services provided by Dixcart is dealt with in a separate Privacy Notice (Client).

-We rely on your consent as the legal basis for processing your personal data in relation to marketing communications to you.
-You have the right to withdraw consent to marketing at any time and to ask Dixcart to stop processing your personal data for marketing purposes.
+We rely on legitimate interest as the legal basis for processing your personal data in relation to marketing communications to you.
+You have the right to unsubscribe from Dixcart Newsletters at any time and to ask Dixcart to stop processing your personal data for marketing purposes.

 We have set out how and why we use your personal data and to whom it may be disclosed in a table format:

 Information you give us by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you: